kristjanjogi/KPT-2.3/README.md

 Authority note:
 - Markdown and JSON sources are authoritative.
-- PDF-pack and legacy/origin materials are archival convenience artifacts.
+- Archival and convenience materials may exist outside this public repository assembly path.
 - The philosophical continuity note for this bundle is `docs/epistemic-humility-axiom.md`.

 Conformance note:
 - canonical decision and trace outputs in this bundle are validated against the canonical schemas
-- see `CONFORMANCE_REPORT.md` and `docs/document-authority-map.md`
+- see `VERIFICATION_REPORT.md` and `docs/document-authority-map.md`

 ---